Wilaak/Route2/README.md

 ## Performance

 The router is and should rarely be the bottleneck of an application, hopefully.
 For most applications, the performance of this router will be more than sufficient.
-However, if your project demands extreme performance, you might want to explore alternatives like [FastRoute](https://github.com/nikic/FastRoute).

 ### Enable Route Cache